fg-inet/python-asyncio-taps/README.md

 - [Implementation considerations](https://datatracker.ietf.org/doc/draft-ietf-taps-impl/)

 People interested in participating in TAPS can [join the mailing list](https://www.ietf.org/mailman/listinfo/taps).
-## Requirements:

-- Python 3.7 or above
-- termcolor (pip install termcolor)
-- pytest, pytest-asyncio, pytest-timeout (for tests)

 ## Build Dependencies:

-Yang support relies on some shared libraries.
+Yang and multicast support relies on some shared libraries.
 Run the script to download, build, and install them (if not in the default location, then in a place where LD_LIBRARY_PATH points).

 Requirements: